 This is quite possibly the most important part of racing at an amateur level.
 A lot of newer riders into the sport now only have an understanding of how to race from watching racing on TV.
 Domestic racing couldn’t be further from professional classics racing in terms of team riding.
 It isn’t about team orders, sitting on the front and driving into a cross wind, driving a race up a climb as a team.
 These are all romantic notions to see all of the team on the front but wholly inefficient and a guaranteed way of “burning all your matches” in the lower categories of racing.

 Good tactical ability is about learning how the race reacts at what part or point during the race and understanding group mentality and psychology.
 The group of riders in a race almost become one living breathing body that thinks and feels very similarly.
 At numerous points during the race it will get hard and eventually it will snap and the break will go.
-If your one of the riders that attacked early on and made it hard- or made the attack just before the break went…then you’ve wasted some of your battery power.
+If your one of the riders that attacked early on and made it hard- or made the attack just before the break went…then you’ve wasted some of your valuable power.
 A tactically savvy rider will make two hard efforts during a race. one to get in the break and one to win the sprint from the break.
 Some riders will say that certain riders are lucky and get in all the moves.
-There is no such thing as repetitive good luck in racing, these are all sound racing decisions made through good judgement.
+There is no such thing as repetitive good luck in racing, these are all sound racing decisions made through good judgement and learning.